metal-stack/cluster-api-provider-metalstack/docs/BUILD.md

 # Building and Running

-This document describes how to build and iterate upon the Metal infrastructure provider.
+This document describes how to build and iterate upon the MetalStack infrastructure provider.

 This is _not_ intended for regular users.